-Our master bedroom is finished, on time and everything!
-This last week has been rather crazy but it all came together, and I love how this room turned out.
+My neutral master bedroom is finished, and it’s time for a room reveal!
+This last week has been a whirlwind, but it all came together on time, and I love how the room turned out.

-To recap, we rent a little three story house in London, and our bedroom is on the top floor.
+I live in a rented three story house near Richmond Upon Thames, London, and the master bedroom is on the top floor.
 It’s a lovely light-filled space, and I wanted to keep it bright and neutral but bring in lots of layers and texture.

 You can check out all the progress posts here:

 We already had some nice furniture – the storage bed, upholstered headboard and dresser.
-It was all a bit more traditional than I am, though.
-I wanted to balance it out with more modern and natural elements.
+It all leaned more traditional than I do, though, so I wanted to balance it out with more modern and natural elements.

 The built-ins came with the bedroom, and seemed the perfect base for a big-ass desk/vanity area (that’s a technical term).
-That involved sourcing wood with a waney/live edge, the width of the room, and laying it on top of the cabinets.
-Sounds so simple, right?
-It wasn’t.
-I’ll post separately about that, but for now, let’s just say it was a bit of a fiasco.
-I really wasn’t sure I’d pull it off.
-But I did, with some considerable help, and I freaking love it.
+That involved sourcing wood with a waney/live edge, the full width of the room, and laying it on top of the cabinets.
+This thing has transformed the whole neutral bedroom vibe and I love it.

 I’ve got it set up as half office (on the left), half vanity (on the right).
 It’s a lovely place to work from – I’ve got a view now, and the radiator under there keeps my toes toasty!

-I feel like I should explain why there’s a hat on the wall, because it’s not just that I really like that hat (although I do).
+There’s a reason for the hat on the wall, and it’s not just that I really like that hat.